 Consecrate the bath as it is running:

-- Use 3 pinches of salt (sea salt or table salt is fine)
+• Use 3 pinches of salt (sea salt or table salt is acceptable)

-- the first 2 fingers of your power hand (right, if you are right-handed)
+• the first two fingers of your power hand (right, if you are right-handed)

-- swirl the water around 3 times (or use the number associated with your working)
+• swirl the water around three times (or use the number associated with your work)

-The sign of the invoking pentagram over the water using your two index fingers of your power hand as you end this blessing.
-Of course, you should use the name of whatever Goddess or Deity you have chosen to ask for help with your spell if you are doing this bath before a spell.
-If not, then use whatever Goddess is the one you are personally working with at the time.
+As you end this blessing, make the sign of the invoking pentagram over the water using the two index fingers of your power hand.
+Of course, if you are doing this bath before a spell, you should use the name of whatever Goddess or Deity you have chosen to ask for help with your spell.
+If not, then use whatever Goddess you are personally working with.

 Burn candles and incense in the bathroom to help make your aura receptive to your ritual.
 (Turn the bathroom lights off!)
-Stay in the tub for the correct length of time (use numerology from your ritual) or stay in for no less than 9 minutes.
-While in the tub you can pray your wishes.
-“Baptize” yourself overhead and shoulders 3 times, cupping water with your hands, or immerse yourself 3 times.
+Stay in the tub for the correct length of time (use numerology from your ritual), or stay in for at least 9 minutes.
+While in the tub, you can pray your wishes.
+“Baptize” yourself overhead and shoulders 3 times, cupping water with your hands, or immersing yourself 3 times.

 Ensure the chakra points in the crown, third eye, throat, heart, upper and lower abdomen, and the base of the spine have all been in contact with the water.
 After leaving the tub, dry off and anoint yourself with oil on your forehead, heart, shoulders, or chakra points.
 Rub 3 drops of oil into the bottom of each foot using the opposite hand.